brandur/askja/README.md

 ### Secret Token

 Copy `config/initializers/secret_token.rb.example` to `config/initializers/secret_token.rb`.
 Generate a new 512-bit token and store it in the new file.
-That's 128 hex [0-9a-f] characters.
+This is best accomplished using Rake's `secret` task:

+    rake secret

 ### Load Schema